-Failure to ensure proper structural roof support could cause the roof to collapse, which could result in death or serious injury and property damage.
+Failure to follow instruction below could result in death or serious injury or possible equipment or property-only damage.

-Confirm with a structural engineer that the roof structure is strong enough to support the combined weight of the roofcurb, the unit, and any accessories.
+Ensure the roof structure supports are strong enough to support the weight of the unit and any accessories.

 To mount the unit: